The communication power of indefinite causal order: Results

 \section{Results}

 {\bf The resource theory of signaling.} Here we develop a resource theory where the key resource is the ability to send signals.
-In this resource theory, the basic objects are communication devices, and the basic operations assemble communication devices into links connecting a sender to a receiver.
-Mathematically, the basic resources are represented by lists of quantum channels (completely positive, trace preserving maps transforming the density matrix of an input system into the density matrix of an output system.)
-For a list of $N$ channels, we will use the vector notation $\vec{\cC} = ( \cC_1, \dots, \cC_N)$, and we will denote by $X_i$ ($Y_i$) the input (output) system of the $i$-th channel in the list.
+In this resource theory, the basic objects are communication devices, and the basic operations assemble the devices into communication links connecting a sender to a receiver (see Fig.~\ref{fig:channel_assembly}).
+Mathematically, the basic resources are represented by lists of quantum channels (completely positive, trace preserving maps transforming the density matrix of an input system into the density matrix of an output system).
+For a list of $N$ channels, we will use the vector notation $\vec{\cC} = (\cC_1, \dots, \cC_N)$, and we will denote by $X_i$ ($Y_i$) the input (output) system of the $i$-th channel in the list.

 The resource theory is constructed by first specifying a set of devices which are regarded as non-resourceful, or free, and then by considering the largest set of operations that do not create resources~\cite{chitambar2019quantum}.
-Here, we focus on the resource of signaling: we regard as free all the devices that block any signal, by outputting a fixed state independent of their input.
-Mathematically, these devices are described by replacement channels, that is, quantum channels $\cC$ satisfying the condition $\cC (\rho) = \rho_0 \, \forall \rho$, where $\rho$ is an arbitrary density matrix of the input system, and $\rho_0$ is a fixed density matrix of the output system.
+Here, we focus on the resource of signaling: we regard as free all the devices that block any signal, by outputting a fixed state independently of their input.
+Mathematically, these devices are described by replacement channels, that is, quantum channels $\cC$ satisfying the condition $\cC(\rho) = \rho_0 \, \forall \rho$, where $\rho$ is an arbitrary density matrix of the input system, and $\rho_0$ is a fixed density matrix of the output system.
 In general, free resources are described by lists of replacement channels.

-Let us now specify the allowed operations that can be used to assemble quantum channels into communication links.
+We now specify the allowed operations that can be used to assemble quantum channels into communication links.
 Mathematically, operations on quantum channels are described by quantum supermaps~\cite{chiribella2008transforming,chiribella2008quantum,chiribella2013quantum,bisio2018higher}, that is, linear maps transforming (lists of) quantum channels into quantum channels.
-In general, a supermap can transform a list of $N$ channels into another list of $M$ channels.
-In the following, we will focus on the case of $M=1$, corresponding to the case in which the $N$ input channels in the initial list are assembled to build a communication channel connecting a sender to a receiver.
+In the following, we will focus on the case in which the $N$ input channels in the initial list are assembled to build a single communication channel connecting a sender to a receiver.
 The input and output systems of the channel produced by the supermap will be denoted by $A$ and $B$, respectively.